Welcome to this trip report of my 2nd flight with Swiss Airlines!

 Long taxi before reaching the gate but that means more interesting planes to spot.

 We reached the gate just a few minutes early and with that, that was the end of my A220-300 adventure.
-I would love for my return flight aircraft to change back to the A220, fingers crossed!

 My flight report by Flightradar24